Arpan301/AI/README.md

 #Let your work be done by Ai by voice recognition.

-This code is written in python .
-Thus use latest version of python to run it
+Make sure you have the latest version of python to avoid any compilation errors.

-you may face many error during compilation, that's not my fault

-you confirm that

 1.pyttsx3